GeethanjaliNalla/GVSU-CIS641-TechPirates2/README.md

  ![alt text](image-18.png)

-  4. Nowyou will see the ‘http://localhost:5174’ link in that terminal.
+  4. Now you will see the ‘http://localhost:5174’ link in that terminal.
 Open that link in the browser.